afolayanoduntan/BDDDemo2/README.md

 # BDDDemo2
-This my frist bdd framework project
+This is my frist bdd framework project